 *Celery may be added.

 Cover chicken and vegetables with a lid or foil.
 Place roasting pan or large casserole dish into heated oven.
 Cook for two hours (cooking times may vary depending on the weight of your chicken and the temperature calibration of your oven).
 Remove lid or foil.
 Stir vegetables to allow seasoning and broth to fully coat all vegetables.
 Spoon broth over exposed areas of chicken.
-Cook for ten additional minutes – without lid or foil – to give chicken a lovely golden brown appearance.
-Remove roasting pan from oven, carve chicken, and enjoy!
+Cook for ten additional minutes, without lid or foil, to give chicken a golden brown appearance.
+Remove roasting pan from oven; carve chicken; and enjoy!

-Depending on how many people I am serving, I may add to or subtract from the number of potatoes, carrots, and onions listed in this recipe.
+Depending on how many people I am serving, I may add to or subtract from the number of potatoes, carrots, and onions listed.
 I also consider how many people I will be serving when I purchase a chicken.
 Whole chicken sizes vary.

-I plant and grow a small herb garden each summer, so I enjoy using fresh rosemary and basil to enhance the flavor of this fall favorite.
+I grow a small herb garden each summer, so I enjoy using fresh rosemary and basil to enhance the flavor of this fall favorite.
 Plus, I love it when the aroma, of freshly cut rosemary and basil, floats around the kitchen.